SyedSahil80328/istdates/README.md

 TDES is widely used in various industries for securing sensitive data, especially where legacy systems or regulatory requirements dictate its usage.
 However, due to its relatively slow speed and the emergence of more efficient encryption algorithms with stronger security properties, TDES is gradually being replaced by modern encryption standards like AES (Advanced Encryption Standard).

+In this application, the first category (**TDES-EEA3**) is used which uses three independent keys for password encryption.

 ## Implementation Steps

 1. Open CMD or Powershell.